 A good revision method is one in which blends perfectly with your daily study routine.
 It is holistic in nature.

-The syllabus for your qualifiers in extensive and it is natural to forget crucial bits of information; revision ensures maximum memory retention and recall in your examination.
+The syllabus for your qualifiers is extensive and it is natural to forget crucial bits of information; revision ensures maximum memory retention and recalls in your examination.

-7 Effective And Practical Revision Tips for IAS Exam -How to Revise Effectively for UPSC?
+7 Effective and Practical Revision Tips for IAS Exam -How to Revise Effectively for UPSC?

-2. You Must Adopt The Right Way To Revise
+You must Adopt the Right Way to Revise

-· To revise in smaller slots twice or thrice in a day
+# Revise daily, in smaller slots twice or thrice in a day.

-When you allocate exclusive revision slots to similar subjects, recall and retention becomes a lot easier to achieve.
+When you allocate exclusive revision slots to similar subjects, recall and retention become a lot easier to achieve.

 Many aspirants end up getting confused while reading similar concepts in different notes.